sait-wbdv/winter-2022/content/cpnt-265/lessons/day-10.md

 ---

 ## 2. Mini-presentations
+- 10am
   - Will: Replacing brakes on cars
-- Nora
+  - Nora: An Introduction to Lua
   - Tess: 5 Figma Favourites
+  - Jason: Instructional Video
+- 1pm
+  - Erik

 ---

-## 3. Afternoon Main Room
+## 3. Afternoon Lab Time
-- TBA
+- Set a time for a feature-freeze so you can concentrate on your presentation.

 ---